laminas/laminas-i18n/docs/book/view-helpers/country-code-data-list.md

 }
 ```

-You would then configure your application config to register this factory for the helper:
+You would then configure your application config to register this factory for the helper.

+For example, in a Laminas MVC module, the file might be `module/MyModule/config/module.config.php`

 ```php
 return [